darkterminal/libsql-client-php/docs/LibSQL.md

 For a **remote connection**, the configuration includes the URL of the remote server, an authentication token, and an optional TLS flag.

+For a **remote replica connection**, need to configure with associative array that includes the `url` which is the path to the database file, `authToken`, `syncUrl` is remote server url / turso url, and two optional value is `syncInterval` default is 5 second and `read_your_writes` default is true.

 The constructor throws a `LibsqlError` if there's an issue creating the HTTP client or if the provided URL scheme is not supported.
 It distinguishes between remote and local connections and sets up the appropriate provider accordingly.

 ```php